AviRahimov/Final_Project_CN/README.md

 ### Part 2: Without Filtering and Background Music

 The second phase of the analysis is conducted without any packet filtering, and it introduces a realistic element of background noise.
 The simulated background noise is akin to having YouTube music playing in the background.
-The objective here is to assess the impact of real-world noise on the accuracy of packet analysis.
+The objective here is to assess real-world noise's impact on packet analysis accuracy.

 ## Plots